1. Make a Change

 Treatment can be very difficult to undertake alone.
 Having a strong support group to help you through your treatment is important.

-• Family and Friends – Family and friends can be a vital and very beneficial support group in helping you through treatment.
-They will often keep you accountable so that you can stick to the commitments you have made to engage in or abstain from certain behaviours.
-They can also provide encouragement at times when you need strength and support.
+• Family and Friends – Family and friends can be vital and beneficial supports in helping you through treatment.
+They can also provide encouragement at times when you need strength and support the most.

 • Sober network – If available, associate with others who have given up substance use.
 These people will understand your experience and can help you through the process of returning to a healthier lifestyle.